jyellick/obc-docs/protocol-spec.md

 **Permissioned Ledger** Each entity or node on the blockchain network is required to be a member of the network.
 Anonymous nodes are not allowed to connect.

 **Privacy** Transactors need privacy to conceal their identities on the network.
-While members of the network may examining the transactions, but the transactions can't be linked to the transactor without special privilege.
+While members of the network may examine the transactions, but the transactions can't be linked to the transactor without special privilege.

 **Confidentiality** is the ability to render the transaction content inaccessible to anyone other than the stakeholders of the transaction.